Roger McDowell: Prankster reputation

-While McDowell was a stable major league-level pitcher, he was also notorious in the league and among fans as a prankster who would light firecrackers in the dugout.
-He also could skillfully wrap a wad of chewing gum around a cigarette, then secretly place the contraption on the heels of unsuspecting teammates' cleats.
+While McDowell was a major league-level pitcher, he was notorious in the league and among fans as a prankster who would light firecrackers in the dugout.
+He also could wrap a wad of chewing gum around a cigarette, then secretly place the contraption on the heels of unsuspecting teammates' cleats.
 This is known as the hot foot.

 In 1992, McDowell made a cameo appearance in a two-part episode of Seinfeld called "The Boyfriend".
 The episode starred McDowell's ex-teammate, Keith Hernandez, and featured McDowell as a grassy knoll-type figure spitting on Cosmo Kramer and Newman during a Zapruder film parody after Kramer and Newman insulted Hernandez.

 McDowell made several appearances on the softball edition of the MTV series MTV Rock N' Jock, often donning humorous costumes such as kilts and wigs.

 Post-retirement and coaching

 McDowell was hired as the pitching coach of the Dodgers' single-A minor league South Georgia Waves for 2002 and 2003.
 He was promoted to the AAA Las Vegas 51s for 2004 and 2005.

 McDowell (right) with Braves pitcher Mike Hampton in 2008.

 On October 29, 2005, McDowell was hired to replace Leo Mazzone as the pitching coach of the Atlanta Braves after Mazzone became the coach for the Baltimore Orioles.

 Fredi Gonzalez was named Braves manager for the 2011 season after Bobby Cox's retirement.
 McDowell was kept on as the pitching coach.
 His contract was not renewed following the end of the 2016 season.

 The Baltimore Orioles named McDowell their major league pitching coach on November 22, 2016.

 McDowell and his wife, Gloria, have two daughters.
 His eldest, Amanda, attended New York University.
 His youngest daughter, Rachel, attended Auburn University.

+In March 2026, McDowell released his autobiography, “Hot Foot,” co-authored with Doug Feldmann.